 C. Proficiency: Does your concept development demonstrate professional design skill or expertise?

 Candidates should offer solutions to design challenge that are well-executed.
+(In the case of design managers, describe how your design management strategies helped ensure an effective solution that achieved goals and objectives.)
 An ideal presentation will demonstrate a knowledge of design principles that are connected to specific parts of the design challenges.

 A. Compatibility: Does the work display design elements that connect appropriately to their intended audiences?

-B. Originality: Are the visual solutions clearly linked to the project challenges and developed through design strategy?
+B. Originality: Are the solutions clearly linked to the project challenges and developed through design strategy?